psyfix/Offensive-Security-Notes/Application Security/Containers.md

 - Install one ingress controller per cluster.
 (Nginx)
 - This acts as a proxy for all ingress resources
 - This stops the need for multiple proxies and load balancers.
+- Deploy the ingress controller and then create the service with LoadBalancer.
 ### Ingress Resources

 - Defined just like any other object with kind: Ingress